corbt/agent.exe/.cursor/plan.md

 3. Implement a tool management system in the main process
 4. Modify the `runAgent` function to handle tool context and management
 5. Develop a screenshot masking system for active tools

+### 8. User Feedback and Continuous Input System

+1. Design the continuous input data structure and integration with the existing message stack
+2. Create a persistent UI component for the input box in the main application window
+3. Implement a mechanism in the main process to handle new user inputs
+4. Modify the `runAgent` function to check for and incorporate new user inputs during execution
+5. Update the renderer process to display the input box and send new instructions to the main process
+6. Integrate the new input system with the existing run history display